UoM-Robotics-Society/HackABot2023/mona/README.md

 The football pitch for this challenge has been specially designed to track the position of both the robots and the football placed on the board.

 The pose of each robot is updated and stored on a webpage located at 192.168.4.1 and each robot is denoted by a number on the top cover corresponding to a robot on the webpage.
-Only the robots and balls located in the arena are displayed on the webpage and in any order.
+Only the robots and ball located in the arena are displayed on the webpage and in any order.

 The suggested route would involve:
 -	Creating a web scrapper for 192.168.4.1 to receive pose data